 The second most important non-thickening ingredient that is in Hydra Care™ is the liver flavoring they add.
 In earlier development of the product the flavoring agent was 1% poultry digest , not liver.
 The Hydra Care™ label does not tell you the source of the liver.
 But most pet food companies that add liver flavoring rely on freeze dried dehydrated whole beef liver.
 Freeze dried powdered beef liver flavoring is also used in the human food industry.
 That liver-based product when used to flavor human food is about 60% protein 5-15.5% fat and 2% fiber.

 As I mentioned, the small amount of liver added to Hydra Care™ would still leave the mixture not much thicker than water.
 Flavoring not withstanding, cats can’t suck up liquids and the whole point of Hydra Care™ is to offer you cat something more enticing and with a different mouth feel and taste than water.

 So to thicken up the liquid, flavorful whey protein powder is added.
 Whey is a byproduct of the cheese and dairy industry.
 It is particularly rich in branched chain amino acids – one of the building blocks of protein.
 When processed correctly whey is also a gelling agent that adds thickness of Hydra Care™.
 The amount of amino acids (“organic osmolytes”) furnished by the added whey and liver proteins is infinitesimally small when compared to the amount of amino acids your cat consumes in its meat-based diet.
-So it is a bit far fetched for their marketing department to suggest that Hydra Care™, “enriched with organic osmolytes ” in the whey and liver are going to change anything in your cat “at the cellular level”.
+So it is a bit far-fetched for the Purina Marketing Department to suggest that Hydra Care™, “enriched with organic osmolytes ” in the whey and liver are going to change anything in your cat “at the cellular level”.